fuze-ac/api-specs/API_ARCHITECTURE_SPEC.md

 This specification covers:

 - the canonical API philosophy of the FUZE ecosystem
-- the distinction between first-party application APIs, public APIs, internal service APIs, admin/control APIs, and event-driven interfaces
+- the distinction among first-party application APIs, public APIs, internal service APIs, admin/control APIs, and event-driven interfaces
 - how APIs align with canonical entity ownership and mutation authority
 - request, response, error, versioning, and idempotency principles at the architecture level
 - identity, workspace, wallet-aware, Platform Credits, billing, AI, workflow, governance, treasury, transparency, and payout-sensitive API boundaries